lebogan/snob/README.md

 ```

 ## TODO
-- [ ] Include a mibwalk utility to ease reliance on external net-snmp-utils.
 - [ ] Bind the net-snmp c library to make this app even more portable.

 ## Development